VB Anatomy

 Anatomy of Direct inquinal hernia

-• Expert Insights: Gain unparalleled knowledge from Dr. Vaishaly Bharambe on the anatomy of direct inguinal hernias, crucial for both medical students and practicing surgeons.
+• Expert guidance – Dr. Vaishaly Bharambe explains the anatomy of direct inguinal hernias, essential for both medical students and surgeons.

 MCQs